Packers head to NFC championship game with impressive offensive show vs. Rams' top-ranked defense

 Aaron Rodgers had another strong game

 Rodgers had 296 yards, spreading it around with Adams not a huge part of the game plan.
-Green Bay’s running game put up 188 yards with Aaron Jones leading the way.
-Jones had 99 yards.
+Green Bay’s running game put up 188 yards with Aaron Jones leading the way with 99 yards.
 The defense also looked good.
 It was the type of performance you expect to see out of a No. 1 seed in the divisional round.

 More from Yahoo Sports: